RRK-CODER/portfolio-astro-/src/content/articles/emergency-fund.md

 ## Where should you keep your EF?

-Also, when it comes to EF, I put aside all my financial knowledge and simply keep my money in a **savings account in SBI Bank**.
+Also, when it comes to EF, I put aside all my financial knowledge and simply keep my money in a **savings account in big banks**.

-- No FD
+- No Fixed Deposit
-- No RD
+- No Recurring Deposit
-- No MF
+- No Mutual Funds
 - No stocks
-- No private bank for extra interest
+- No small bank for extra interest

 Only **hardcore withdrawable cash** for such situations.
 I apply all the financial knowledge to the rest of my savings but not on emergency funds.